 Nockasm#

-nockasm is a thin Python macro layer over canonical Nock, designed to make hand-written Nock more legible.
+nockasm is a thin macro layer over canonical Nock, designed to make hand-written Nock more legible.
 It is not a separate language or a compiler; every nockasm expression expands to a plain Nock noun that you can paste directly into any Nock evaluator.
 The primary audience is people learning to write Nock by hand or verifying that a piece of Nock does what they think it does.

 This notebook uses the Nockasm Jupyter kernel, which assembles each cell to canonical Nock 4K and evaluates the result via pinochle.
 Output shows the expanded formula on a ;-prefixed comment line, followed by the computed value.